jonathansayer/CV/README.md

 #### Research

 - Researched the behaviour of various alcahol vapours and cooling systems in order to build a cosmic ray detector.
+- Wrote a thesis on the approriate densities of alachol vapour and temperature gradients required for condensation due to ionisation from cosmic rays to take place.
 - Conducted research on the Chemical industry for Close Brother Asset Management, which included reading past reports and attaining information from members of the companies being researched.

 #### Data Analysis